 Pre-Recovery

-The DCC shall execute the procedure as set out immediately below, following notification of the Compromise (or suspected Compromise) of the Private Key associated with the Public Key contained within an Organisation Certificate, in accordance with section 3.2 of this document, and notification from the affected Subscriber that it wishes to recover from the Compromise using the procedure set out in this section.
+The DCC shall execute the procedure as set out immediately below, following notification of the Compromise of the Private Key associated with the Public Key contained within an Organisation Certificate, in accordance with section 3.2 of this document, and notification from the affected Subscriber that it wishes to recover from the Compromise using the procedure set out in this section.

+The affected Subscriber shall only request use of the procedure in this section having considered the Recovery Action Risks, including that section 4.2.1.3 requires the DCC to disable access, via the DCC, to affected Devices before the SMKI PMA has reached a decision as to whether to proceed.
+For clarity, this includes disablement of all prepayment functionality operated via the DCC.